realmagicgreen/magicgreen-jekyll/_posts/2019-10-01-mosquito-repellent-plants.md

 ---
 Mosquitoes can be a terrible nuisance.
 Before you grab a can of chemical bug spray, you can take a stand against mosquitoes with a few well-chosen.

+Mosquitoes are stimulated by a number of factors when seeking out a blood meal.
+Initially, they’re [attracted by the carbon dioxide we exhale](http://theconversation.com/health-check-why-mosquitoes-seem-to-bite-some-people-more-36425).
+Body heat is probably important too, but once the mosquito gets closer, she will respond to the smell of a potential blood source’s skin.

 ### Outdoors mosquito repellent plants

-1. Garlic - Allium sativum
+1. Garlic - Allium Sativum

 {% include image.html name="-03" caption="Garlic plant" %}

-Garlic is another natural way to stay away from mosquitoes.
+[Garlic](https://en.wikipedia.org/wiki/Garlic) is another natural way to stay away from mosquitoes.
 You can use it by chopping it in small pieces and spread it around your living areas.

 A patio spray can also be made.
 You can also mix it with natural aromatic oils to make a mosquito repelling body spray.
 Or simply grow a garlic plant in your garden.